ebudan/ruori/resources/README-traefik-rproxy-le-1.md

     --set traefik.certResolvers.letsencrypt.email=$EMAIL \
     $TRAEFIK_INSTANCE ruori/traefik-rproxy-le-1 >deploy-$TRAEFIK_INSTANCE.yml

+Note that we must specify the overrides as above; the traefik template generates unreliable defaults if we don't.

 We use `$TRAEFIK_INSTANCE` as a unique ID for the rproxy and its namespace.
-Note that we must specify the overrides as above; the traefik template generates unreliable defaults if we don't.
+One rproxy can serve multiple SES application instances.
 This `$TRAEFIK_INSTANCE` value will be required when you deploy an app with other charts (ruori/helloworld, ruori/ses).
 At this writing, our default installation uses `TRAEFIK_INSTANCE=traefik-ingress`.
 Your setup may vary.

 The `$HOSTPATH` must be a prepared master-node location to store Let's Encrypt certificates.